dtpln/codcine/README.md

 <div align="center" markdown="1">

-This collection of mods enables the same creativity Sass provided video
-editors in Modern Warfare 2(2009) for multiple other games.
+This mod collection brings the same level of creative freedom that Sass offered video editors for *Call of Duty®: Modern Warfare® 2 (2009)*, extending it to a variety of other games.

 <br>